The 17 Top Things To Do In Yangon, Myanmar

 Moreover, there are 3 war cemeteries found in Myanmar and Taukkyan is the largest.
 It was built in 1951 to house the graves from 4 warzone cemeteries at Mandalay, Akyab, Sahmaw and Meiktila and from roadside graves and isolated jungle sites that prove to be hard to maintain.

-Currently, Taukkyan has 52 World War I graves, over 6,734 Commonwealth burials from World War II, 867 of which are still unidentified.
+Currently, Taukkyan has 52 World War I graves, and over 6,734 Commonwealth burials from World War II, 867 of which are still unidentified.
 At Taukkyan, there are also 3 memorials.
 Rangoon Memorial has over 27,000 unknown graves.
-Taukkyan Cremation Memorial has more than 1,000 servicemen whose bodies were cremated with regards to their religion.
+Taukkyan Cremation Memorial has more than 1,000 servicemen whose bodies were cremated with regard to their religion.
 Taukkyan Memorial has also 45 graves.

 The entry fee for this place is US$4.00 or 5,000 kyats.

-Take The Yangon Circular Railroad Ride
+12. Take The Yangon Circular Railroad Ride

 If you have time to spare in the day, hop on Yangon's train that goes on a circular railroad route around the city.
-There are 39 stations that the train stops at but you may just take the whole round trip of under 50 kilometres that takes about 3 hours to get a view of the town's outskirts, its local life inside and outside the city.
+There are 39 stations that the train stops at but you may just take the whole round trip of under 50 kilometres which takes about 3 hours to get a view of the town's outskirts, its local life inside and outside the city.

 You must see with your own eyes the action-packed Danyingon station where there are tons of fresh produce waiting to be transported to the city.
 Train fare costs US$0.25 or 300 kyats.

-Join A Yangon Downtown Walking Tour
+13. Join A Yangon Downtown Walking Tour

 If an independent stroll around Yangon is not to your preference, one thing you must do in Yangon is the guided walking tour where you will be guided by friendly and knowledgeable volunteers.

-In this walking tour, you will get to know Myanmar's rich history including its fascinating culture, its ancient ruler, the past colonisation and its state during the second World War.
+In this walking tour, you will get to know Myanmar's rich history including its fascinating culture, its ancient ruler, the past colonisation and its state during the Second World War.

 You will learn about its distinct architecture in the styles of ancient Burmese, Victorian architecture, Art Deco and modern Myanmar.
 Fast forward to the present, the walking tour will also lead you to explore present-day Yangon and its city activities.

-What's more is that this guided tour is free!
-Runs every Wednesday and Sunday at 4:00pm in the afternoon.
+What's more, is that this guided tour is free!
+Runs every Wednesday and Sunday at 4.00 pm in the afternoon.
 You may also book a private tour with them where you can opt to visit only your chosen spots.

-Try Unknown Dishes With Yangon Food Tours
+14. Try Unknown Dishes With Yangon Food Tours

 There is nothing like exploring a new country through its distinct cuisine and street food.